A Progressive's Toolbox

 The traditional left-right political spectrum has long been the dominant model for understanding political opinion in the United States.
 While this model provides a simple framework, I have always felt that it fails to capture the nuances and complexities of political thought.

 Based on my observations and readings of different political opinions, I believe there are at least six distinct political mindsets that Americans hold.
-These mindsets are: Progressive, Conservative, Liberal, Libertarian, Democratic Socialist, and Mutual Benefit.
+These mindsets are: Progressive, Conservative, Liberal, Libertarian, Democratic Socialist, and Game.

 Each mindset, I believe, is grounded in a fundamental belief about what should drive the country towards success, leading to differing visions of what constitutes an ideal American society as well as the government's role in supporting their distinct visions.
 Let's go through each mindset.